himanshugarg/himanshugarg.github.io/_posts/2017-11-17-Assistive-Technologies-for-Visually-Impaired.md

 ##### PDF
 Accessing PDF's poses challenges when non-standard text encodings are used eg. in Indian Language NCERT Textbooks.
 Or when the text is actually an embedded image.

+Other challenges here:-
+1. How to extract style information for content in a pdf (https://answers.acrobatusers.com/how-to-extract-style-information-for-content-in-a-pdf-q102117.aspx)
+2. How to copy text out of a PDF without losing formatting (https://superuser.com/questions/198392/how-to-copy-text-out-of-a-pdf-without-losing-formatting)

 Non-commercial tools are listed [here](https://stackoverflow.com/questions/3650957/how-to-extract-text-from-a-pdf)

 ##### Accessiblity Checkers
 1. [Accessibility Scanner](https://support.google.com/accessibility/android/answer/6376570?hl=en)  for Android